jeannie2/aframe-VR-starwars/README.md

 This project was made using HTML, CSS, JavaScript, A-Frame

 ## How to use
-View on desktop or VR
+View on desktop (arrow keys, mouse) or VR

 ## Sources
 https://github.com/stemkoski/AR.js-examples <br/>